PedroMTQ/helical_pdqueiros/README.md

 ```

 And then go to the port you specified or randomly assigned by minikube: `http://127.0.0.1:8000/`
+I'm using the default user and password: admin and admin

 ### Ray

-I've setup my Ray worker specs in `raycluster.yaml`; I've done so according to my local machine with 1 GPU (10GB nvidia RTX 3080) and 23 CPUs and 32GB RAM.
+I've setup my Ray worker specs in `config/raycluster.yaml`; I've done so according to my local machine with 1 GPU (10GB nvidia RTX 3080) and 23 CPUs and 32GB RAM.

 Create a tunnel via minikube to inspect the Ray dashboard:
 ```